Updated: Apr 11

 Mason named the band and you made him quit?

 Jalen: We didn’t make him quit.
 He can come back to the band if he wants to.
-There’s no shows so who cares.
+There are no shows so who cares.

 Trevor: It was a placeholder name at first but we had to name it something for the show so the placeholder name became the actual name.